kc-ml2/recruit/README_en.md

   * Experience in developing interactive web frontend and visualization.
   * DevOps experience with cloud computing such as AWS.

+### Internship
+* KRW 35M (negotiable)
+* Duration
+  * 3-month
+  * Eligible for a full-time position after the internship finishes via an internal interview.
+* What you'll do
+  * Following recent developments in machine learning and sharing them with ML2 members and others via seminars and/or blog posts.
+  * Re-implementing cutting-edge machine learning models and reproducing experimental results.
+  * Software development based on open-source machine learning frameworks for research and development in machine learning and deep learning.
+* Minimum qualification
+  * Experience in academic research.
+  * Experience in implementing machine learning models.

 ### Research Scientist/Engineer
 * KRW 50M ~ 100M (negotiable)
 * What you'll do